 If you’re familiar with other credit card loyalty programs, Amex Membership Rewards works very similarly.

-To collect points, you’ll need to get approved for one of the American Express credit cards above.
+To collect points, you’ll need to get approved for an American Express card that’s part of the Membership Rewards program.
 Each one earns at least one Membership Reward point for every dollar you spend, and many come with generous signup bonuses, too.
 (You’ll generally need good credit to qualify; if you’re not sure whether that’s you, here’s how to check your scores.)

 There’s no limit to the number of Membership Rewards points you can earn, and, as long as you keep your American Express card active, they don’t expire.
 However, you can’t share points with another credit card holder, unless he or she has been an authorized user on your account for at least 90 days.

 From there on out, you'll earn points on your everyday spending: at least 1X point/dollar, and more in your card's bonus categories.

 The Amex Gold Card, for example, earns 4X points/dollar at U.S. supermarkets (up to $25,000 per calendar year in purchases, then 1X), 4X at restaurants, 3X on flights booked directly with airlines or Amex Travel, and 1X on everything else.
 So, if you spend $500 at U.S. supermarkets and restaurants each month, you'll earn 2,000 points per month and 24,000 per year.

 You can further amplify your earning by signing up for “Amex Offers” within your online account — and then shopping at the affiliated stores using your card.
 Here’s a recent sampling of the retailers at which you’d earn bonus MR points.